-The Group has recognised land and development costs of \$148,665,000.
-The development cost of a stage includes infrastructure costs which are incurred over the life of the development.
+The Group has recognised land and development costs of \$148,302,000.
+Development costs includes infrastructure costs which are incurred over the life of the development.

-This is considered a key audit matter as the recognition of land and development costs is dependent on timing as well as assumptions associated with estimation and forecasting future costs.
+This is considered a key audit matter as the recognition of land and development costs is dependent on forecast development timing and future costs that are affected by expected performance and market conditions.